On Shavuot, Jews celebrate G-d giving Moses the Torah on Mount Sinai. A big deal! But what is Shavuot and how do we celebrate?

 - רות – Ruth, the reading of the Book of Ruth at morning services

-- ירק – Yerek, the decoration of homes and synagogues with greenery
+- ירק – Yerek, the decoration of homes and synagogues with flowers and greenery

 - תורה – Torah, engaging in all-night Torah study.